From a green standpoint the main thing to remember is that timber should be woodmarked and sourced as locally as possible, preferably in the UK.

 Larger sections of softwood are also available from the UK and it is often possible to get them from local sawmills.

 The larger hardwood sections may be more of a problem to source sustainably and in the case of tropical hardwoods, only the woodmark can be relied upon.
 (However it is seldom that tropical hardwoods are used structurally in housing).
 There is a considerable amount of timber produced sustainably in the UK which is not woodmarked mainly because it is produced in such small quantities that the certification procedure would not be warranted.
-E.g. there is a constant supply of hedgerow ash and to a lesser extent oak and other species which is not woodmarked but which gets replaced.
+E.g. there is a constant supply of hedgerow ash (although this is now threatened by Chalara) and to a lesser extent oak and other species which is not woodmarked but which gets replaced.
 There are also organisations such as Woodlots which may be of help in sourcing local timber.

 (sometimes known as Glulam) is generally well sourced environmentally.
 However, due to the poor understanding of timber building culture in the UK it has been marketed mainly towards large structures such as offices, swimming pools, theaters etc rather than the housebuilding market, so it can be difficult to find merchants who are supplying off-the-peg structural members.
 The Glued Laminated Timber Association has a list of member companies.
 Also try Panel Agency Limited and Lamisell